-Zyrtec is an over the counter medication that is used to treat itching and other allergic systems and is an antihistamine.
-If you’re looking for a fast way to help your dog through some itchiness or other symptom, you might have considered giving them some, but it’s a good idea you decided to check first.
+Zyrtec is an over-the-counter antihistamine medication used to treat itching and other allergic conditions.
+If you’re looking for a fast way to help your dog with some itchiness or similar symptoms, you might have considered giving them some.
+It’s a good idea you decided to check first.

-Many dogs out there do not process human meds very well, and owners can often exacerbate the problem the dog has rather than helping it.
-You also have to remember that these sort of medications might not have dire effects in the short term, but you could be causing internal damage to your dog’s liver and other organs which will create problems down the road.
+Many dogs do not process human meds very well, and owners can often exacerbate a problem a dog may have rather than helping.
+Remember that these sort of medications might not have dire effects in the short term, but could be causing internal damage to your dog’s liver and other organs which will create problems down the road.

-Don’t become complacent about OTC medications and your dog.
-These are still powerful and even though you were able to pick it up at your local retail shopping mart this is still a powerful drug that up until recently was only available from a doctor.
-Your dog deserves its own medication, specially formulated for canine use, and they also deserve to be seen by a professional to be sure that it really is allergies they have.
+Don’t become complacent about OTC medications and their effects on your dog.
+These are powerful drugs including Zyrtec.
+Even though you were able to pick it up at your local retail store, only recently did it become available without a doctor’s prescription.
+Your dog deserves its own medication, specially formulated for canine use.
+They also deserve to be seen by a professional, a licensed vet, to be sure it’s allergies they have.
 It could be something else that is troubling them!

-The main reason why you don’t want to give your dog Zyrtec is because it’s not formulated for a dog’s body, and it will not react the same way it works for a human since it was developed specifically for use in people.
-Aside from our mammalian similarities, we still digest food and pills differently.
+The main reason why you don’t want to give your dog Zyrtec, also known as Cetirizine, is because it’s not formulated for a dog’s system.
+This drug will not react the same way it works for a human since it was developed specifically for use in people.
+Aside from our mammalian similarities, we still digest food and pills fairly differently.

 It’s not hard to find forums where owners and even vets are trading dosages for how much Zyrtec to give a dog.
 But think about it for a moment: changing the dosage on a medication that was intended for another species is supposed to change how that medication works?
 It’s supposed to make the possible side effects lessen?
 It’s supposed to make up for the fact that no long term studies or testing has been done on dogs?